JoshJestine/Transaction-Aggregator/README.md

 </div>

 ---
-A friendly, privacy-focused web app that turns your transaction data into a calm, "Money narrative".
+A friendly, privacy-focused web app that turns your transaction data into a calm, "Money Narrative".
 Designed for students, young adults, and even professionals who are busy and want to understand their spending without being overwhelmed by complex dashboards.

 ## 🌟 Features
 -   **Simple Data Input**: Upload a CSV or use sample data to get started instantly.